theo-armour/agenda/1-simplicity/2024-02-01-things-I-designed.md

 # Things I designed

-* Sabattical every ten years
+* Sabbatical every ten years
-* Move every ten yesrs
+* Move every ten years
-* Given that I had a good aamount of money, I should not compete withe people who don't have that kind of money
+* Given that I had a good amount of money, I should not compete withe people who don't have that kind of money
 * Build demos
 * Buy cheap stuff
 * Embrace solitude